gopmur/OpenSayal/README.md

 }
 ```

-Every configuration key can be defined in a single line or can be defined in multiple levels. for example the following will do the exact same thing.
+Every configuration key can be defined in a single line or can be defined in multiple levels. for example the following will do the same thing.

 ```json
 {